College Scholastic Ability Test

-Although the CSAT was originally designed to assess the scholastic ability required for college, it is currently a national graduation test for high-school students.
-By determining the university a student can enter, it plays an important role in South Korean education.
-The test has been cited for its efficiency, emphasis on merit, and good international results.
-Of the students taking the test, 20 percent are high-school graduates who did not achieve their desired score the previous year.
+The CSAT was originally designed to assess the scholastic ability required for college.
+Because the CSAT is the primary factor considered during the Regular Admission round, it plays an important role in South Korean education.
+Of the students taking the test, as of 2023, 65 percent are currently in high school and 31 percent are high-school graduates who did not achieve their desired score the previous year.
+The share of graduates taking the test has been steadily rising from 20 percent in 2011.